Clifford Omoruyi: Early life and high school career

 Omoruyi transferred back to Roselle Catholic High School going into his junior season, stating he did not wish to run from challenges.
 He averaged 11.6 points, 7.1 rebounds and 2.8 blocks per game as a junior.
 As a senior, Omoruyi averaged 14.2 points, 11.5 rebounds and 5.4 blocks per game, helping Roselle Catholic post a 22–7 record and win the NJSIAA's Non-Public B North title.
 Omoruyi was named the Gatorade New Jersey Player of the Year, First Team All-State by NJHoops.com and Second Team All-State by The Star-Ledger.
 On the Nike Elite Youth Basketball League circuit, he averaged 11.8 points, 6.7 rebounds and 1.5 blocks per game for the New York Lightning.
 He was considered to be a four-star prospect ranked 42nd in his class by Rivals.
 On 29 March 2020, Omoruyi committed to playing college basketball for Rutgers over offers from Arizona State and Auburn.
 He became the highest-rated recruit to select the Scarlet Knights since Kadeem Jack in 2010.

 College career

 Omoruyi suffered a knee sprain six games into his freshman season, forcing him to miss three weeks.
 As a freshman, he averaged 3.8 points and four rebounds per game.
 Omoruyi became the team's starting center going into his sophomore season due to Myles Johnson's transfer to UCLA.
 In his sophomore season debut, he scored 16 points and had nine rebounds against Lehigh, and subsequently enjoyed a breakout season.
 Omoruyi was named Honorable Mention All-Big Ten by the media as a sophomore.
 He averaged 11.9 points and 7.8 rebounds per game.
+Omoruyi averaged 13.2 points and 9.6 rebounds per game as a junior and was named to the Second Team All-Big Ten.
+He declared for the 2023 NBA draft before opting to return to Rutgers.

+As a senior, Omoruyi averaged 10.4 points, 8.3 rebounds, and 2.9 blocks per game, earning Big Ten All-Defensive Team honors.
+Following the season, Omoruyi transferred from Rutgers to the University of Alabama.

+Professional career

+Maccabi Tel Aviv (2025–present)

+On 4 September 2025, Omoruyi signed a two-year contract with Maccabi Tel Aviv B.C..